ilammy/sash/doc/lexical.md

 identifier kinds are composed of nonitersecting sets of characters so that they could be told apart even when whitespace is omitted, as in `a+b`.

-Unicode is supported in all identifier kinds, but has its peculiarities.
+Unicode is supported in all identifier kinds, it can be freely mixed with ASCII.
-Unicode can be freely mixed with ASCII.
-There is also an ASCII compatibility form for the cases when full Unicode range is not available.
+There is also an ASCII compatibility form for cases when full Unicode range is not available.

 ### 4.1 – Words